In most circumstances, covering baseboard heaters is a bad idea.

 Baseboard Heaters for Heating Your Home

-Baseboard heaters are far more efficient and cost-effective in terms of spreading the heat around the room while not taking up the space.
+Baseboard heaters are far more efficient and cost-effective in terms of spreading the heat around the room while not taking up space.

 Plus, they are not one big hot spot like a typical cast iron radiator.